public-key-cryptography/public-key-editor/README.md

 	any invertible function that is used more than once is secure, and private keys are not supposed to be reused for public or private key ciphers.

+	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the system nano time, and the plaintext hash as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the ci- pherdata or ciphertext, and then using the passphrase hash or shared secret key as a re-usable pad to encrypt the random number or one-time encryption key.
+The receiver decrypts a message by xor-ing the encrypted random number using the shared secret key, hashing the random number to create the one-time pad, and then xor-ing the one-time pad and the cipherdata to recover the plaindata.

 	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
 Also, the program doesn't use broken ciphers such as RSA or the integer Diffie-Hellman cipher which are not based on any hard math problem such as